Skate: Building a better bus dispatch app (and how it will improve your ride)

 There’s much more to come.

 Giving staff the tools they need is important, but we want to see how that benefits our riders.
 That’s why we’re working with our friends at the Office of Performance Management and Innovation to run an experiment: Are the new features in Skate helping us run better service on our most frequent bus routes?

 Having full control over this dispatch interface will also help us give customers like you better predictions and information about bus service.
 While we’re serious about using the best possible algorithms for bus/train predictions, transit is a human exercise and we can’t solely “math” our way to better predictions.
 If inspectors and dispatchers have an intuitive tool that helps them flag important events like sending a bus out early to maintain even service, or pulling a bus from a route to run an emergency shuttle, we can pass that information on to you.

 Are you a software engineer, designer, product owner, or all-around talented human being?
 Would you like to apply your skills to making transit awesome?
 Check out MBTA Customer Technology job postings.

 Are you a transit agency?
 Are your bus field staff also struggling with inadequate tools?
 That’s not right.
-We are committed to making the Skate source code available for free to other transit agencies with few restrictions, and we would love to talk to you.
-(We’ll be releasing the code under the AGPL open-source license for everyone else).
+We have made the Skate source code open source, and we would love to talk to you.